 Another important thing you need to know before going ahead with the surgery is what is included in the quoted fee.

 Your fee estimation should include everything relevant to the surgery as well as any take home medications. in clinic hospital care after the procedure and any follow up visits or treatments.

-Some vets send their patients home within 24 hours after the procedure.
-Others provide the necessary post – op hospital care for longer.
+Some vets send their patients home on the same day as the procedure.
+Others provide the necessary post – operative hospital care for longer.

 Our cruciate patients are hospitalised for a minimum of 3 days after the surgery for appropriate pain management and rehabilitation therapies.

 We find that take home pain medications are often not enough to effectively manage post-orthopaedic surgery pain.

 In hospital we have access to much better methods of pain control tailored to the individual needs of each patient and adjusted as necessary

 Home Care Arrangements After your Dog’s Cruciate Surgery

 Before the surgery it’s important you prepare carefully for any aftercare your dog needs at home.